Special Event Insurance

 • Policy liability limits

-Who needs special event insurance coverage?
+Who needs event liability insurance?

 Special event insurance benefits businesses across all industries when they hold a special function such as an awards ceremony, a company picnic, or a team-building event.
 You can customize the amount of coverage to match your needs, or extend protection to the venue by including it as an additional insured.